Extension & Outreach Programs

 The Institute, located in Holdsworth Hall, is part of the Forest Service’s Northeast Experiment Station.
 It provides information, tools, and technology to urban and rural communities throughout Northeast, focusing on maintaining healthy forests in urban and suburban areas.
-The Institute is led by David Bloniarz.

 The Diagnostic Lab, located in Holdsworth Hall, is a part of UMass Extension.
 The Lab provides service to the greens industry, natural resource agencies, and individuals by diagnosing problems with woody plants and turfgrass caused by insects or disease.
 Details about fees and instructions for sending specimens are given at the Lab’s web site.
-The Lab is managed by Dan Gillman.

 The NREC Extension Program provides educational programs and materials to individuals, groups, and agencies on a wide range of conservation topics, including watersheds, wetlands, land use, forest management and products, and environmental education.
 NREC staff work closely with ECO faculty to link outreach programs with the most up-to-date research.
 The director of the program is Scott Jackson; staff are located on the UMass campus and across the state.